spiral/docs/docs/en/overview/spiral.md

-# Overview — About Spiral Framework
+# Overview — About Spiral

-## Meet Spiral Framework
+## Meet Spiral

-The Spiral Framework is a robust and powerful framework built by the R&D team at [Spiral Scout](https://spiralscout.com/) and designed for the development and maintenance of medium to large-sized enterprise applications.
+Spiral is a robust and powerful framework built by the R&D team at [Spiral Scout](https://spiralscout.com/) and designed for the development and maintenance of medium to large-sized enterprise applications.
 The framework has been in development for over 12 years and is built on strict architecture design principles and utilizes components from Symfony.
 At it's core, Spiral incorporates a classic MVC approach and features a [routing system](../http/routing.md) similar to Laravel and Symfony.
 The framework